-The simplest and easiest way to become involved with Quatuor Coronati Lodge is to join QCCC – our international Correspondence Circle – where we welcome members from across the world.
+The simplest and easiest way to become involved with Quatuor Coronati is to join QCCC – our international Correspondence Circle – where we welcome members from across the world.

 The QC Correspondence Circle

 Members of the Correspondence Circle receive a copy of AQC, the Transactions of the lodge, alongside invitations to QC events and conferences.
 Members are encouraged to bring guests to all such occasions and are entitled to wear bespoke QCCC regalia, including the jewel, lapel pin and tie.
 Other membership benefits include discounts on seminars, conferences, books and regalia.
 Membership is open to all, but those members who are freemasons in a lodge within the United Grand Lodge of England (UGLE) or a jurisdiction recognised by UGLE are also welcome to attend meetings of the Quatuor Coronati Lodge.
 Our membership year runs from 1 December to 30 November and no matter when you join you will receive a copy of that year’s AQC.
+Please click here for details of costs and how to join.

 Secretaries represent and promote the Correspondence Circle in their respective districts, ensuring that it is advertised in the Grand Lodge or Provincial Year Book for example.
 They provide information on QCCC activities and QC Lodge meetings, and encourage brethren visiting London to attend QC and join the Correspondence Circle.
-Click here for details on how to become a Local Secretary and to see a list of Regional Secretaries.
+Click here for details on how to become a Local Secretary and to see the list of Regional Secretaries.

 Providing Comments / Book Reviews